Han conquest of Old Chosŏn: Course of the war

 In 109 BCE, Emperor Wu launched a Han military campaign into Gojoseon.
 Yang Pu (楊浦) and Xun Zhi (尋知) respectively—set out from the Han empire to invade Gojoseon.
-Yang Pu's army of 50,000 sailed from Qi (present-day Shandong Province) across the Bohai Sea towards Gojoseon, while Xun Zhi marched by land through Liaodong and headed towards Wanggeom, the capital of Gojoseon.
+Yang Pu's army of 50,000 sailed from Donglai Commandery (present-day Yantai, Shandong Province) across the Bohai Sea towards Gojoseon, while Xun Zhi marched by land through Liaodong and headed towards Wanggeom, the capital of Gojoseon.

 One of Yang's commanders by the name of Duo took command of a large number of troops and lead them ahead as a vanguard force.
 He suffered a disastrous defeat.
 As a result, Yang Pu had only 7,000 men with him when they reached the capital of Gojoseon, Wanggeom-seong.
 Seeing how small the enemy army was, King Ugeo marched out, defeating and routing Yang Pu's army.
 Yang Pu spent the next ten days rounding up the remnants of his army, which had fled into the nearby mountains.
 Meanwhile, Xun Zhi failed to break Gojoseon's army west of the Yalu River.

 When Emperor Wu received news of these defeats, he wished to reestablish peaceful relations between Han and Gojoseon.
 King Ugeo agreed, and to make amends, he sent his son and a gift of 5,000 horses to the Han court.
 When the prince and his escort of 10,000 soldiers reached the Yalu River, Xun Zhi reasoned that they should lay down arms.
 The prince suspected that Xun Zhi was planning on murdering him and so went back to Wanggeom-seong, resuming the war.